sbduff21/LatinOnePortfolio/irregulars1.md

 4. third person singular imperfect indicative active

-5. third person plural imperfect indicative active
+5. third person plural imperfect indicative active **Compare the stem of this verb to the stem of #4 that you also called imperfect indicative active.**

 6. third person singular present subjunctive passive